H3rmt/grades/README.md

 #### A tauri desktop app to manage grades in school

-Backend written in Rust uses SeaOrm and Sqlite to store data
+Backend written in Rust, uses SeaOrm and Sqlite to store data

-Frontend is written in React.js, typescript and MUI using vite as bundler
+Frontend is written in React.js, Typescript, react-query and MUI using vite as bundler

 ### Overview:
 ![img](img/img.png)